farscape-project/AMS_precon_LibMeshtools/README.md

 information easily.
-This problem can be resolved partially by using lagrange multipliers to represent the sub-entities and adding additional equations, however when it comes to coarsening of the sub-entity spaces
+This problem can be resolved partially by using lagrange multipliers to represent the sub-entities and adding additional equations, however when it comes to coarsening of the sub-entity spaces the topological inforation may be relevant.

 # Problem
-I don't aim to majorly change the library, its too mature and I am too tired i'm just going to generate and on the fly G-discrete-operator matrix and go from there.
+I don't aim to majorly change the library, its too mature and I am too tired i'm just going to generate an on-the-fly G-discrete-operator matrix and go from there.